 “Last year, HIMSS reported that 60% of organizations had a dedicated CISO, whereas the year prior that number was only 50.7%.
 As for non-executive and dedicated staff in 2017, 80% of respondents say they have dedicated security staff as opposed to just 42.7% last year” adds Nye.
 “While we are seeing this increase, there is still a serious shortage of cybersecurity professionals.
 If we don’t keep working to find solutions, we can’t expect things to keep improving.”

 The healthcare cybersecurity companies we follow, and you should too…

-The first edition of the Healthcare Cybersecurity Company List for 2017 provides an alphabetical listing of top firms we follow in North America, Latin America, Europe, and Asia-Pac.
+The Healthcare Cybersecurity Company List for 2020 provides an alphabetical listing of top firms we follow in North America, Latin America, Europe, and Asia-Pac.

 - Battelle, Columbus, Ohio.
 Medical device development, solid science and experienced laboratory support.
 Battelle Hospital develops and translates the latest advances in prevention, treatment and analytics into better outcomes for people everywhere.